wild-kard/Bitcoin-Core-Tails/2-bitcoin-core.md

 $ `tar -xvzf bitcoin-23.0-x86_64-linux-gnu.tar.gz -C /home/amnesia/Persistent`

-STOP HERE IF YOU WISH TO USE AN INTERNAL DISK
+STOP HERE IF YOU WISH TO USE AN INTERNAL DISK INSTEAD OF THE TAILS PERSISTENT STORAGE

 then create a Bitcoin folder inside of persistent.